 The Biden Administration has announced its intent to close the Guantanamo Bay detainee facility.
 Should this happen?
-If it does, what should be done with the remaining detainees, who three successive Administrations have concluded are too dangerous to release.
-What is the appropriate role for Congress in this decision?
-Join us as leading experts weigh in on this vital national security question.
+If it does, what should be done with the remaining detainees, who three successive Administrations have concluded are too dangerous to release?
+What is the appropriate role of Congress in this decision?
+Thanks for joining us as leading experts weighed in on this vital national security question.

-The National Security Institute and the Federalist Society will co-host this event featuring a three-person panel consisting of:
+The National Security Institute and the Federalist Society co-hosted this event featuring a three-person panel consisting of:

 - Karen Greenberg, Director of the Center on National Security at Fordham University School of Law

 - Stephen Vladeck, Charles Alan Wright Chair in Federal Courts at the University of Texas School of Law

 The panel was moderated by Jamil Jaffer, Founder and Executive Director of the National Security Institute at the Antonin Scalia Law School at George Mason University.

 Karen Greenberg, a noted expert on national security, terrorism, and civil liberties, is Director of the Center on National Security at Fordham University.
 She is the author of The Least Worst Place: Guantanamo’s First 100 Days (Oxford University Press, 2009), which was selected as one of the best books of 2009 by The Washington Post and Slate.com.